Skip to content

 Code Chunker

-The CodeChunker operates primarily in a structural chunking mode, allowing you to define chunk boundaries based on code structure.
-This process can be further constrained by the following options:
+CodeChunker works primarily in structural mode, letting you set chunk boundaries based on code structure.
+Fine-tune your chunks with these constraint options:

 Constraint Value Requirement Description